CylonicRaider/basebot/MANUAL.md

     - `reply`, a convenience function for replying elaborated upon above.

 The return value of `handle_command` is, again, ignored.

+### Additional handlers

+- `handle_login() -> None` — *Initial actions*

+    This method is invoked after the bot has successfully authenticated in a room, but has not set a nickname yet.
+The return value is ignored.

+- `handle_nick_set() -> None` — *Late initial actions*

+    This method is invoked after the bot has set its nick; it can be used to post messages announcing the bot's appearance.
+The return value is ignored again.

+- `handle_logout(ok : bool, final : bool) -> None` — *Early final actions*

+    This method is the inverse of `handle_login`; it is invoked just before the bot disconnects.
+The return value is ignored.

+    `ok` tells whether the connection is being terminated normally (`True`) or was severed abruptly (`False`); if it is true, the bot may post a final message. `final` tells whether the log-out is a temporary disconnect (`False`) or the bot shutting down terminally (`True`).

+### send_chat — Post a message

+    send_chat(content : str, parent = None : str) -> int

+This method — which is *not* a handler (but may be overridden anyway) — posts a chat message. `content` is the text of the message, `parent` is either the ID of the parent of the tentative message, or `None` for starting a new thread.
+The function returns the sequece ID (`id` in [the packet descritpion](http://api.euphoria.io/#packets)) of the `send` submitted.

+As an additional keyword-only argument, `_callback` may be passed; it is a function that is invoked with the `send-reply` from the server to the message sent above as the only argument when the reply arrives.

 ## Further reading